-Mission Ground Cemetery is located at the end of Selwyn Ave, adjacent to the entrance of Whangarei Craft Quarry.
+Mission Ground Cemetery is located at the end of Selwyn Avenue, adjacent to the entrance of The Quarry Arts Centre.

 History